 Effective August 1, 2007, all vent piping materials and fittings for flue gas venting must be ULC S636 listed and identified as such on the material.
 The first 3ft.
 (900mm) of venting must be readily available for visual inspection.
 Specified primers and glues of the certified vent system must be from a single system manufacture, and not intermixed with other system manufacture's vent system parts.
 The components of the certified vent system must not be interchanged with other vent systems, or unlisted pipe, and or fittings.
-Follow the venting manufacturers instructions on installation, cutting, de-burring, cementing, curing and supporting of the venting system.
+Follow the venting manufactures instructions on installation, cutting, de-burring, cementing, curing and supporting of the venting system.

-This furnace can be vented with ULC S636 certified PVC material with a rating of 65° C or more.
+This furnace can be vented with ULC S636 certified PVC material with a rating of 65°C or more.

-The supplied PVC street elbows are certified for use within the vestibule until July 1, 2008.
+The supplied PVC street elbows are certified for use within the vestibule.
 Use the approved transition cement certified by the ULC S636 venting supplier.

-The optional Concentric Vent Termination Kits are certified for use until July 1, 2008.
+The optional Concentric Vent Termination Kits are available.
 Use the approved transition cement certified by the ULC S636 venting supplier.

-The combustion air piping does not have flue gases traveling through it and may be installed with common ABS, PVC or CPVC piping or fittings.
-This piping, fittings, primer and cement will need to be installed as per the manufacturers instructions including cementing, cutting, curing and supporting the piping.
+The combustion air piping does not have flue gases traveling through it and may be installed with common ABS, PVC, or CPVC piping or fittings.
+The piping, fittings, primer and cement will need to be installed as per the manufactures instructions including cementing, cutting, curing and supporting the piping

-9 - NON-DIRECT VENT FURNACE INSTALLATIONS (USING INDOOR COMBUSTION AIR)
+11 - NON-DIRECT VENT FURNACE INSTALLATIONS (USING INDOOR COMBUSTION AIR)